Bactria, a huge area in todays’ Afghanistan, was the eastern edge of the ancient Greek empire, established by Alexander the Great.

 Usurpers suddenly arose in every province.
 All of them desired to be kings, and they fought bitterly against each other.

-Many of them did become kings, as evidenced by the many gold coins found centuries later in Afghanistan.
-But they were kings only within their own provinces.
-The internecine wars between them had taken a great and irreversible toll, destroying much of what had made their societies advanced and diminishing the Hellenic element.
+Many of them did become kings, as evidenced by the many gold coins found centuries later in Afghanistan, but they were kings only within their own provinces.
+The internecine wars between them had taken a great and irreversible toll, destroying much of what had made their societies progressive and diminishing the Hellenic element.

 In the Indus Valley, the Indo-Greek king Menander I converted to Buddhism.
 The last known Indo-Greek ruler, King Strato II, ruled in the Punjab region until around 55 B.C., according to some sources.
 Others place the end of Strato II’s reign as late as 10 A.D.